Anniston, Alabama: PCB contamination

+21st century

+In 2016, attorney Jack Draper was elected mayor of Anniston, and he was reelected to a second term in 2020.
+After a law was passed in Alabama extending mayoral terms by one year, Draper resigned in 2025, citing the effects of the extended incumbency, in addition to focusing on his health and family.
+Vice mayor Ciara Smith succeeded Draper via appointment, and she became the youngest and first African-American person to hold the office of mayor.
+Smith was elected to a full term as mayor in her own right during the 2025 municipal elections, also becoming the first elected mayor to hold these distinctions.

 Geography

 At the southernmost length of the Blue Ridge, part of the Appalachian Mountains, Anniston's environment is home to diverse species of birds, reptiles and mammals.
 Part of the former Fort McClellan is now operating as Mountain Longleaf National Wildlife Refuge to protect endangered Southern Longleaf Pine species.

 According to the U.S. Census Bureau, the city has a total area of 118.4 sqkm, of which 118.2 sqkm is land and 0.2 sqkm, or 0.15%, is water.

 In 2003, part of the town of Blue Mountain was annexed into the city of Anniston, while the remaining portion of the town reverted to unincorporated Calhoun County.

 Part of the city limits extend down to Interstate 20, with access from exit 188.
 Via I-20, Birmingham is 65 mi (105 km) west, and Atlanta is 91 mi (146 km) east.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Anniston has a humid subtropical climate, abbreviated "Cfa" on climate maps.